 Phase Action Phase 1 Mirror disk is synchronized with primary.

-Phase Action Phase 2 Primary client collaborates with the alternate client to create the snapshot, splitting the mirror disk from primary disk and mounting the snapshot on the alternate client.
+Phase 2 Primary client collaborates with the alternate client to create the snapshot.
+Primary client splits the mirror disk from primary disk, and mounts the snapshot on the alternate client.
 Phase 3 Media server (serving as alternate client) reads the snapshot-based backup from the mirror.